NBA Mock Draft 2018: Michael Porter Jr.'s back injury one of many questions after No. 1

 Michael Porter Jr. | Missouri | Fr | SF

-Back surgery robbed Porter of his first and only season of college basketball, which is unfortunate.
+Back surgery robbed Porter of his only season of college basketball, which is unfortunate.
 But that won't stop franchises like Memphis from taking a serious look at the one-and-done former high school All-American because, this time last year, Porter projected as a serious contender to be the top pick of the 2018 NBA Draft -- meaning the Grizzlies could get real value here the way Philadelphia got real value when it snatched up an injured Joel Embiid with the third pick in the 2014 NBA Draft.
 To be clear, if doctors show concern, drafting Porter is a non-starter for Memphis.
 Period.
-But it should be noted that the early returns sound positive.
-So if everything checks out OK -- and Ayton, Bagley and Doncic are off the board -- I will not be surprised if the 6-10 combo forward plays his home games inside FedExForum and becomes the high-scoring/athletic wing the Grizzlies have needed forever.
+But it should be noted that the early returns sound positive (even though the postponement of a second workout because of a hip strain is clearly concerning).
+Long story not so long, if everything checks out OK -- and Ayton, Bagley and Doncic are off the board -- I will not be surprised if the 6-10 combo forward plays his home games inside FedExForum next season and eventually becomes the high-scoring athletic wing the Grizzlies have needed forever.

 |5